openmainframeproject/feilong/doc/source/restapi.rst

 SMAPI Health
 ============

+Check health of SMAPI layer used by Feilong.

 Report health of SMAPI
 ----------------------

 **GET /smapi_health**

-Get health status of the SMAPI.
+Get health status of SMAPI.

 * Request: